Barbara Palvin Dons Pink Bra Under Pajamas On Instagram

 “I’m not one to chase.
 If I get left on read after putting out my number, f*ck that.
 I’m crying internally, but outwardly….
 So I ended up booking a movie and going to China for a six-month shoot.
 My manager was with me and asked, ‘Dylan, is there anything you wish you had wrapped up before you left?’
 And number one, I wish I was there for the opening of my brewery.
 And for the first time in six months, Barbara popped in my head, and I thought, I wish I had time to take this girl on a date.
 Ten minutes later, Barbara texts me for the first time in six months.”

 Now, only Dylan knows if he really only thought about Barbara then for the first time in six months, but the timing is pretty incredible.
-Obviously the two were a match made in heaven, as they appear completely in love whenever they’re seen together in public.
+Obviously, the two were a match made in heaven, as they appear completely in love whenever they’re seen together in public.